BerkeleyLab/assert/README.md

 By default, the description is the literal text of what was asserted: `i>0 .and. j<0` in the aforementioned example.
 Alternatively, the user can provide a custom description.

-For richer diagnostic messages from failed assertions, please see the [Julienne] correctness-checking framework.
-Julienne wraps Assert and defines idioms that automatically generate diagnostic messages containing program data.
-Julienne also offers string-handling utilities to assist users with customizing diagnostic messages by, for example, converting an array of numeric type into string representing comma-separated values as text.

 ### Enforcing programming contracts
 Programming can be thought of as requirements for correct execution of a procedure and assurances for the result of correct execution.
 The requirements and assurances might be constraints of three kinds: